8th July 2022

 Although a patient in remission does not mean cured, and further follow-up and larger patient numbers should be evaluated, this study could be the first of its kind where all patients elicited a complete response to the study drug.

 1. Cancer Research UK.
 Bowel cancer statistics.
-Accessed via https://www.cancerresearchuk.org/health-professional/cancer-statistics/statistics-by-cancer-type/bowel-cancer#heading-Zero on 30 June 2022.
+Available at https://www.cancerresearchuk.org/health-professional/cancer-statistics/statistics-by-cancer-type/bowel-cancer#heading-Zero.
+Accessed June 2022.

 3. Alsaab HO, et al. PD-1 and PD-L1 Checkpoint Signaling Inhibition for Cancer Immunotherapy: Mechanism, Combinations, and Clinical Outcome.
 Front Pharmacol.
 2017;8:561. doi: 10.3389/fphar.2017.00561.